starship/starship/docs/config/README.md

 The module will be shown if any of the following conditions are met:

 - The current directory contains a `.lua-version` file
+- The current directory contains a `lua` directory
 - The current directory contains a file with the `.lua` extension

 ### Options